anupn18/readme_lifesight/docs/PLATFORM/measure/incrementality-testing/geo-experiment-creation-1.md

 * **Estimated Bias**: An estimation of potential bias in the market selection\[cite: 4].
 * **Control Markets**: A breakdown of the geographic locations forming the synthetic control group and their respective weights.

-You can view the **Time Series Decomposition** to observe historical data trends for both control and treatment groups, which helps ensure the validity of your market selection.
+You can view the **Time Series Decomposition chart**, below the market selection table to observe historical data trends for both control and treatment groups, which helps ensure the validity of your market selection.

 ### Step 4: Campaign Deployment